phase2/particle/README.md

 npm run pa11y
 ```

 See `./pa11y.js` for configuration [options](https://github.com/pa11y/pa11y/tree/5.x#configuration).
-Add your needed updates to the options object.
+Note the ignore options are for example only, add your needed updates to the options object.

 ```js
 const options = {